Epic Records: Corporate structure

 During the 1960s, Epic oversaw the smaller subsidiary CBS labels including Okeh Records and Date Records.
 In 1968, Epic recordings began being distributed in the UK by CBS after the distribution deal with EMI expired that year; Epic itself launched in England around 1971.

-Sony Corporation bought CBS Records in 1987, and the company was renamed Sony Music in 1991.
+Sony Corporation bought CBS Records in 1987, and the company was renamed Sony Music Entertainment in 1991.
 It began splitting European operations into two separate labels, Epic and Columbia, in 1992, and in 1997, Sony Music Australia and New Zealand followed suit.

 In 2004, Sony merged with music distributor BMG, bringing Arista Records, Columbia Records, Epic Records, J Records, Jive Records, RCA Records, and Zomba Group of Companies to one parent company known as Sony BMG Music Entertainment.
 In 2008, Sony bought out BMG for $1.2 billion, bringing all affiliated labels together as Sony Music Entertainment International, SMEI.
 The merger was approved by the European Union in 2009.